 Travel and Sightseeing Opportunities

 The program has a fund for excursions for associates so that they may explore Cairo and other parts of Egypt throughout the year.
-The destination and nature of the excursions will be determined by the interests of the associates and in discussion with the manager of the program, who will organize the excursions based on the travel budget for that year.
+The destination and nature of the excursions will be determined by the interests of the associates and in discussion with the program coordinator, who will organize the excursions based on the travel budget for that year.
 In previous years, associates have participated in guided tours of the Museum of Egyptian Antiquities, a day trip to Alexandria and events at the Cairo Opera House.